 Once you start the actual assessment, you only have one chance to answer each question and it is not possible to replay the questions.
 You will have 45 seconds of preparation time and 90 seconds to respond.
 The system will automatically submit your recording after that time and move to the next question.

 You can practice as much as you like!

-When you register in the Kira system with your invitation, you will see there are practice questions.
-You can take as many of these as you like until you feel comfortable with the system.
+When you register in the system, you will see there are two practice questions by default.
+However, you can take as many as you want until you feel comfortable!

-Some of the practice questions are shorter than the assessment questions.
-You might also want to practice some other competency-based questions, as if you are preparing for a job interview.
+Competency-based questions are designed to let you talk about an experience or challenge you have faced and highlight your skills.
 Think of some experiences that you have had that you can use as examples.
-Competency-based questions are designed to let you talk about an experience or challenge you have faced and highlight your skills.
-Remember you only have 90 seconds to answer so make sure you have time to tell us not just the example, but also about your actions and skills.
+Remember you only have 90 seconds to answer, so make sure you have time to tell us not just the example but also about your actions and skills.

 What equipment do you need?

 In order to complete your assessment, you will need the following: